Hong Kong–Zhuhai–Macau Bridge: Preparation

 To coordinate the project, the Advance Work Coordination Group of HZMB was set up in 2003.
 Officials from three sides solved issues such as landing points and alignments of the bridge, operation of the Border Crossing Facilities, and project financing.

 In August 2008, China's central government, the governments of Guangdong, Hong Kong and Macau agreed to finance 42 percent of the total costs.
 The remaining 58% consisted of loans (approximately ¥22 billion or US$3.23 billion) from the Bank of China.

 In March 2009, it was further reported that China's central government, Hong Kong and Macau agreed to finance 22 percent of the total costs.
 The remaining 78 percent consisted of loans (approximately ¥57.3 billion or US$8.4 billion) from a consortium of banks led by Bank of China.

 Construction

 Construction of the HZMB project began on 15 December 2009 on the Chinese side, with the CCP Politburo Standing member and Vice Premier of China Li Keqiang holding a commencement ceremony.
 Construction of the Hong Kong section of the project began in December 2011 after a delay caused by a legal challenge regarding the environmental impact of the bridge.

 The last bridge tower was erected on 2 June 2016.
 The last straight element of the 4860 m straight section of the undersea tunnel was installed on 12 July 2016, and the final tunnel joint was installed on 2 May 2017.
 Construction of the Main Bridge, consisting of a viaduct and an undersea tunnel was completed on 6 July 2017.
 The entire construction project was completed on 6 February 2018.
-During the construction 19 workers died.
+19 workers died over the course of the construction period.